H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 This service is the primary RAG backend for the **alignment judge upgrade** described in Section 7.8.

----
+***

 ### 7.2.4 WV-Entangled Gateway (jarvis-wv-entangled-gateway, port 8010) — LIVE

 The `jarvis-wv-entangled-gateway` service provides **WV-biased multi-collection entangled retrieval** — a dedicated RAG path that fans out simultaneously across multiple WV-priority collections and assembles `wv_entangled_context` before returning results to the main brain orchestration layer.
-This service is confirmed live (see Ch 8).

 **Purpose:** Where the standard text RAG service (`jarvis-rag-server`) queries a single named collection per call, the WV-entangled gateway queries multiple WV-priority collections in parallel and applies WV-tag boosting to surface the most geographically relevant results across the full entangled retrieval space.

 **Routing:** The main brain routes to this service when WV-tag boosting is required — typically for queries where county, WV role, or WV geography is present and the entangled context across `gbim_beliefs_v2`, `gis_wv_benefits`, `governance_rag`, `geospatialfeatures`, and `GBIM_Fayette_sample` will produce higher-quality grounding than any single collection alone.

 > **⚠️ Open Issue (from Ch 8 §8.4):** Metadata enrichment is needed for WV-tag boosting to fire reliably on `gbim_beliefs_v2` and `gis_wv_benefits`.
-Until enrichment is complete, boosting may not activate consistently on those two collections.
 See Section 7.9 Open Issues.

 ```bash
 # Example: WV-entangled query